jross765/gnucash-api-spec/README.md

     * Move-stocks/securities transaction (from one securities account to another)
     * Loan-related transactions
     * Crypto-currency transaction (buy s.t. w/ crypto = spec. security)

+* Support building up the specialized entities
+(at least the more complex ones, such as stock-buy/dividend transaction).

+  Currently, only existing ones are supported that you then can amend.

 ## Known Issues
 (None)